Film CrowdfundingThe 7 Things We Look for When We Review Crowdfunding Projects

-Your crowdfunding Wish List shows what you and your team anticipate needing in order to make the best possible film.
-It is a very valuable opportunity to communicate to the audience visually how thoughtful and prepared you are.
+Your crowdfunding Wish List shows what you and your team anticipate needing in order to make the best possible film, and is how the overall financial goal of your campaign is calculated.
+This is a very valuable opportunity to communicate to the audience visually how thoughtful and prepared you are.
 When reviewing your project, we’ll assess:

 - Does the Wish List break down the needs of your project in a visual and understandable way?

 - Do your Wish List items have images that correspond to the world/style of your project?